 (Printable) Each partner gets a Toothy mat and dry erase marker.
 Students take turns choosing a card, and each student will solve the problem on their Toothy mat or dry erase board.
 When each student has answered the question, they compare their answers and then turn the card over to check to see if their answer is correct.
 Those who have a correct answer get to draw a tooth in Toothy’s mouth on their mat.
 If the student’s answer is incorrect, they do not draw a tooth and those who got the answer correct must explain how they got to the correct answer.
 Then the next student draws the next card and the process is repeated.
 The game is over once all the cards have been answered.
 The student with the most teeth in Toothy’s mouth is the winner of the game.

 (Digital) For each phonics concept, your student will be asked a different question in google slides.
 When the correct answer is selected, the student gets to add a tooth to the character’s mouth.
+Give the Phonics Toothy Task Cards a try with this free digital download!
+Click here to download Digital Phonics Task Cards.

-3. Phonics Center Resources
+3. Phonics Center Manipulatives & Tools

 Don’t forget to stock your phonics center with student-friendly phonics resources!
 Your students will be more successful when they have the reference tools they need at their fingertips.